 Transitioning to adulthood is one of the most exciting events in your teenager’s life.
-Since most of them are looking forward to being independent, getting their car could mean absolute freedom.
+Since most look forward to independence, getting their car could mean absolute freedom.
 It is one of the gifts that they dream of receiving from their parents as they turn 16.
-Determining what vehicle to get a teenage child is one of the most dreaded yet crucial decisions that parents make.
+Determining what vehicle to get a teenage child is one of the most dreaded yet crucial decisions parents make.
 For most, the cost of the vehicle is vital when deciding whether to buy it or not.
-That being said, does it make a difference when you buy your teen driver a new car vs a used one?
+That said, does it make a difference when you buy your teen driver a new car vs. a used one?
 Let us unwrap these options together!

-Should I Get My Teen (a new driver) a New Car or a Used One?
+Should I Buy My Teen (a new driver) a New Car or a Used One?

 Buying a vehicle can mean a fresh start!
-It is important to know though that not all the time, buying a new car is the best option.
-A lot of things have to be considered such as the budget, the purpose, and the person who will use it.
-In general, either a used car or a new one is better than the other.
+It is important to know, though, that not all the time, buying a new car is the best option.
+Many things have to be considered, such as the budget, the purpose, and the person who will use it.
+Generally, a used car or a new one is better than the other.
 Albeit, there is a certain level of excitement when buying a new vehicle.
 Seeing it polished to a tee with no dents and a musty mildew smell can be intoxicating.
 Then again, as long as you scour the right places, you will also see a used car of equal condition.
-Here are some advantages and disadvantages of buying a new or used car for your teen.
+Here are some advantages and disadvantages of buying your teen a new or used car.

-When buying a new vehicle, most of them have the latest technology.
+When buying/buying a new vehicle or car for a new driver, most of them have the latest technology.
 Aside from its cosmetic benefits, you get better features such as improved gas mileage and lower emissions.
 It also has automated safety features such as automatic high beams, emergency brakes, and airbags.
 These features will help keep you at ease while your teenager takes his car on the road.
-Assistive features such as blind-spot detection and assisted parking have been augmented on newer models to better guide new drivers.
-It is recommended for a teenager’s car to have functional safety features as they are more prone to accidents given that they are new to driving.
+Assistive features such as blind-spot detection and assisted parking have been augmented on newer models to guide new drivers better.
+It is recommended for a teenager’s car to have functional safety features as they are more prone to accidents, given that they are new to driving.
 According to the CDC, Motor Vehicle Accident is the leading cause of fatality among teens in the US.
-Having advanced safety features and functional accessories can leave your teens unscathed during these instances.
+Advanced safety features and functional accessories can leave your teens unscathed during these instances.

-No pungent smell, interior stains, or obvious signs of wear and tear.
-Getting a new vehicle means fewer worries in terms of repairs and cosmetic car care.
-Due to most parts being pristine, your teen can solely focus on the basic maintenance of his vehicle, especially in his first few years of owning it.
+No pungent smell, interior stains, or noticeable signs of wear and tear.
+Getting a new vehicle means fewer worries regarding repairs and cosmetic car care.
+Due to most parts being pristine, your teen can solely focus on the essential maintenance of his vehicle, especially in his first few years of owning it.

 Owning a new vehicle gives you the right to customize it.
 Your teenage child may want to add a few accessories or features to pimp their ride.
 If they want a moon roof or a rear spoiler added, you can easily request this from the manufacturer.
 Most brand-new cars are customizable depending on the owner’s preferences.
 Expect additional costs as these features are considered add-ons.

-Buying a new vehicle can leave a dent in your bank accounts as it costs up to 50% more than a used one.
+Buying /buying a new car for a new driver can leave a dent in your bank account as it costs up to 50% more than a used one.
 To add, there may be extra charges such as dealership fees, destination fees, sales tax, and conveyance charges.
 Most of these fees are unknown to the owners until they have decided to check out.
-A new car may not maintain its crisp for a long time but your payments will linger for years.
+A new car may not maintain its crisp for long, but your payments will linger for years.

-It is good to note that a car’s value depreciates the moment you drive it off.
+It is good to note that a car’s value depreciates when you drive it off.
 Hence, getting a used one will save you from the depreciation hit.
-What others do not know is, the value of a brand-new vehicle can shred up to 15% to 20% the moment you bring it home.
-When you decide to sell your car back to the dealer, they will only pay you the depreciated value.
+Others do not know that a brand-new vehicle’s value can shred up to 15% to 20% the moment you bring it home.
+When you sell your car back to the dealer, they will only pay you the depreciated value.

 Because the model of the car is new, no history could vouch for its reliability.
-No matter how expensive your brand-new vehicle is or how long in the business the manufacturer has been, car recalls can still happen.
+Car recalls can still happen no matter how expensive your brand-new vehicle is or how long the manufacturer has been in the business.
 One of the primary reasons for a vehicle to get recalled is it not meeting safety standards.
-It will be a hassle for the owner to go back and forth to the site just to get a replacement.
-Also, getting a car with undetermined reliability can put your teenager’s life at risk.
+It will be a hassle for the owner to return to the site for a replacement.
+Also, getting a car with undetermined reliability can risk your teenager’s life.

 Advantages of Buying a Used Car

-A used car can save you from crazy surcharges especially if it is from a private sale.
-Imagine not having to pay for dealer charges, service maintenance contracts, and acquisition fees.
-You will be able to cut off a significant amount from the final price thus, will help you save more!
-More better-engineered vehicles now require less maintenance so it is unnecessary to pay extra for these service fees.
+A used car can save you from crazy surcharges, especially from a private sale.
+Imagine not paying for dealer charges, service maintenance contracts, and acquisition fees.
+You can cut off a significant amount from the final price.
+Thus, it will help you save more!
+Better-engineered vehicles now require less maintenance, so paying extra for these service fees is unnecessary.

-Since most used cars need pre-sale inspections from certified mechanics, you can be certain that it is of quality.
-The car’s durability has also been tested given that it has already been driven and loved by its previous owner.
-As long as you choose a vehicle that has been properly taken care of, safety and durability would be the least of your concerns.
+Since most used cars need pre-sale inspections from certified mechanics, you can be sure that it is of quality.
+The car’s durability has also been tested because it has already been driven and loved by its previous owner.
+As long as you choose a vehicle that has been adequately taken care of, safety and durability would be the least of your concerns.

 It is mandatory in some states to pay Sales Taxes when buying a car.
 Due to its lower value, buying a used vehicle means a lower sales tax.
-In general, taxes are computed based on the Final Purchase Price (after trade-in allowance) multiplied by the Sales Tax percentage.
-For example, in Denver, Colorado, they charge Colorado State Tax (2.90%), RTD Tax (1.10%), and Denver City Tax (4.31%) amounting to 8.31% in total.
-If the net purchase price of the used 2015 Honda Civic you are eyeing is $12, 200 multiply that by 8.31% and your sales tax will be $1013.82.
-Buying a brand new Honda Civic in 2020 costs $20, 650 gross.
+Generally, taxes are computed based on the Final Purchase Price (after trade-in allowance) multiplied by the Sales Tax percentage.
+For example, in Denver, Colorado, they charge Colorado State Tax (2.90%), RTD Tax (1.10%), and Denver City Tax (4.31%), amounting to 8.31% in total.
+If the net purchase price of the used 2015 Honda Civic you are eyeing is $12, 200 multiply that by 8.31%, and your sales tax will be $1013.82.
+Buying a brand new Honda Civic in 2020 costs $20 650 gross.
 Following the computation, imagine how much your sales tax will be.

 Disadvantages of Buying a Used Car

 Since you are not purchasing the car directly from the manufacturer, factory warranties may no longer be included.
-Although some used auto dealers offer a warranty, it is usually good for a couple of months only.
-If you buy the car off a private sale, chances are the warranty is excluded from the package.
-This can pose a major financial risk to teen car owners and their parents.
+Although some used auto dealers offer a warranty, it is usually suitable for a couple of months only.
+The warranty is likely excluded from the package if you buy the car from a private sale.
+This can pose a significant financial risk to teen car owners and their parents.
 Since teens are more susceptible to accidents or damages, you may need to cough up more money for their car’s maintenance fees or repair costs.

 One disadvantage of buying a used automobile is its limited customization options.
-On a new car, you can request the color, style, and accessories that you want to be included.
-However, you and your teen will have to do a major overhaul if you want to customize a used car.
+You can request the color, style, and accessories you want, including in a new car.
+However, you and your teen must do a major overhaul if you want to customize a used car.
 This will be at your own expense.
 This would also mean higher costs as the accessories and features may have to be custom-built depending on the make and model of the car.

 Lenders charge a higher interest rate for used cars because they are usually harder to value.
-A lot of things would need to be considered and researched like a history of accidents, mechanical issues, or undisclosed problems.
-Lenders would like to mitigate the risks in financing a used vehicle, so they choose to reserve the best-value deals for new automobiles.
+Many things would need to be considered and researched, like a history of accidents, mechanical issues, or undisclosed problems.
+Lenders would like to mitigate the risks in financing a used vehicle, so they reserve the best-value deals for new automobiles.
 This usually persuades the client to purchase a new car instead.
 Also, banks and credit unions charge more when the vehicle is pre-owned.

-When shopping for cars, remember to look past the gross sale price and also consider your monthly insurance rate.
-It is essential to ensure your teen’s vehicle as this prevents unplanned costs to drive a hole in your pocket.
+Remember to look past the gross sale price and consider your monthly insurance rate when car shopping.
+Ensuring your teen’s vehicle is essential to prevent the unplanned costs of driving a hole in your pocket.
 Car insurance coverage can range from damages caused by Acts of God to personal liability.
 The three types of car insurance are Comprehensive, Collision, and Liability.

-a type of car insurance that covers the repair or replacement cost of your vehicle when it has been stolen or damaged in an accident.
+a type of car insurance covers the repair or replacement cost of your vehicle when it was stolen or damaged in an accident.
 Examples are fire, vandalism, or falling objects.

 covers costs brought by injuries to people or damages to another property.
-A new car can cost as much damage as a used one hence, it is imperative to get liability insurance.
-Most states require a minimum level of liability coverage regardless of the driver’s tenure in driving.
+A new car can cost as much damage as a used one.
+Hence, it is imperative to get liability insurance.
+Most states require a minimum liability coverage regardless of the driver’s tenure in driving.

 insurance premium will be.
-If the used car often got stolen or damaged or the previous driver has received many tickets, the insurance cost may be higher.
+If the used car often gets stolen or damaged or the previous driver has received many tickets, the insurance cost may be higher.

 What Cars to Get a Teenager?

 The Honda Civic has a long history of safety and reliability.
-It has been consistently rated as the safest vehicle to drive making it a top choice for new drivers.
+It has been consistently rated as the safest vehicle, making it a top choice for new drivers.
 Its 2020 model has a driving-assist technology that enhances road safety.
-It includes a Collision Mitigation Braking System which scans the road ahead for potential dangers.
+It includes a Collision Mitigation Braking System, which scans the road ahead for potential dangers.
 The 2020 model retails for $20,650.

-For a small vehicle, the Nissan Kicks sure comes with excellent standard safety features.
-It is a great utility vehicle, especially for new drivers like your teen.
+The Nissan Kicks sure has excellent standard safety features for a small vehicle.
+It is a great utility vehicle for new drivers like your teen.
 Its safety features include high-beam headlights, blind-spot monitors, and rear cross-traffic alerts.
 The 2019 SV trim retails for $20,350.

-Known for getting a Top Safety Pick+ rating from IIHS, this car is indeed getting a lot of attention from new drivers.
-It comes with a standard Kia 5-year warranty and safety features such as blind-spot detection, rear cross-traffic alerts, backup camera, and rear parking assist.
+Known for getting a Top Safety Pick+ rating from IIHS, this car is getting a lot of attention from new drivers.
+It has a standard Kia 5-year warranty and safety features such as blind-spot detection, rear cross-traffic alerts, backup camera, and rear parking assist.
 This car retails for $23,390.

 Aside from the blind-spot monitoring, this specific model also has driver-assist features under Ford’s Co-Pilot360 mechanism.
 It includes auto high-beam headlamps, a lane-keeping system, and pre-collision assist with automatic engine braking.
 The 2020 model retails for $23,170.